yshklarov/percolator/README.md

 interface.
 ImGui supports many platforms and graphics backends, so it should be relatively straightforward to get Percolator to build on your system.

-**Linux**: Install SDL2, GLEW, and CMake.
+**Linux**: Install CMake, SDL2, and GLEW (if you're on debian: packages cmake, libsdl2-dev, and libglew-dev).
 Then use the standard CMake build procedure.
 For example:

     $ mkdir build
     $ cd build